dream3d-ai/torch-submit/README.md

 - Have access to a bunch of machines with IP addresses
 - Want to run distributed PyTorch jobs without the hassle
-- Don't have the time, energy, or resources to set up complex cluster management systems like SLURM or Kubernetes
+- Don't have the time, energy, or patience to set up complex cluster management systems like SLURM or Kubernetes
-- Find Ray unnecessarily complex for their needs

 Under the hood, Torch Submit uses Fabric to copy your working directory to the remote addresses and TorchRun to execute the command.